-10 We provide further detail on the approach taken to establishing loss allowances in Attachment 4.
+15 We provide further detail on the approach taken to establishing loss allowances in Attachment 4.

-11 Sri Pathmanathan, Recommendations for F22 Milk Price Manufacturing Loss Allowances, 25 November 2021.
+16 Sri Pathmanathan, Recommendations for F22 Milk Price Manufacturing Loss Allowances, 25 November 2021.

-- Product composition offsets should be relatively stable over time, unless there are changes in technology, plant operation and/or regulatory requirements - Mr Pathmanathan has undertaken a subsequent review to confirm that these composition offset allowances remain valid, using Fonterra product composition data from eight seasons spanning 2013/14 to 2020/21. - The specification offset assumptions used in the calculation of the 2021/22 base milk price implies an overall reduction of []% (vs []% in 2020/21) in the volume of finished product relative to a 'nil offset' counterfactual.12 - Because Fonterra's actual performance with respect to yields does not directly flow through into the Farmgate Milk Price calculation, Fonterra is appropriately incentivised to minimise yield losses.
+- The specification offset assumptions used in the calculation of the 2022/23 base milk price implies an overall reduction of 0.63% (vs 0.61% in 2021/22) in the volume of finished product relative to a 'nil offset' counterfactual.17 This minor movement is consistent with an expectation that product composition offsets should be relatively stable over time, absent changes in technology or regulatory requirements. - Because Fonterra's actual performance with respect to yields does not directly flow through into the Farmgate Milk Price calculation, Fonterra is appropriately incentivised to minimise yield losses.